ch-sander/zotero_rdf_server/README.md

 This server loads multiple Zotero libraries into an RDF graph, exposes a local SPARQL endpoint, and allows exporting the graph.
+A **visual query builder** is found in `/docs` to explore the graph or go to [GitHub Pages](https://ch-sander.github.io/zotero_rdf_server/).

+### Why this Tool?

+While Zotero allows greatly to store and collaborate in cloud hosted Zotero libraries, there is no service to federate and cross explore and search multiple libraries.
+This **Zotero RDF Server** is an initial attempt.
+It provides som entity mapping (tags, creators, etc.) but is strictly bound by the (rather textual) datamodel underlying Zotero and its API.
+*A Knowledge Base Mapping* would be a logical next step!

 ## 📘 How to Create a Zotero Cloud Library

 To use this tool, you need at least one Zotero cloud library (either **user** or **group**).
 Here’s how to set it up: